vercel/mcp-handler/README.md

   {
     // Optional redis config
     redisUrl: process.env.REDIS_URL,
-    // You need these endpoints
-    basePath: '/api', // this needs to match where the [transport] is located.
+    basePath: "/api", // this needs to match where the [transport] is located.
-    // @deprecated use 'basePath' instead
-    streamableHttpEndpoint?: string; // Endpoint for streamable HTTP transport
-    // @deprecated use 'basePath' instead
-    sseEndpoint?: string; // Endpoint for SSE transport
-    // @deprecated use 'basePath' instead
-    sseMessageEndpoint?: string; // Endpoint for SSE message transport
     maxDuration: 60,
     verboseLogs: true,
   }